geoffreylitt/homepage/source/articles/2018-01-15-adding-tail-calls-optimization-to-a-lisp-interpreter.html.md

 10
 ```

-Using these building blocks we can define a recursive function which sums all the
+Using these building blocks, we can define a recursive function which sums all the
 integers from 0 up to a given number.
 On each recursive call we decrement `n`
 and add to our accumulator variable `acc`, until we hit the base case of `n = 0`.